 caring for dormant vines

 While the vines are sleeping in the winter, it's time to prune.
-Pruning focuses the growth of the vine where you want it, and determines how much fruit a vine will have.
+Grapevine pruning focuses the growth of the vine where you want it, and determines how much fruit a vine will have.
 Each vineyard is different, with the variety of grape, location, fertility of the soil and climate all playing a role in the decision on how to best prune.

 For pinot noir, Dutton Ranch aims for 2.5 to 4 tons per acre, depending on the vineyard.
 Many of Dutton-Goldfield's pinot vineyards produce far less—frequently lower than 2 tons per acre.
 For a target of 4 tons, the math is 2 bunches per bud and 20 buds per vine for a total of 40 bunches.
 It takes about 5 bunches to equal a pound, so that gives you 8 pounds per vine.
 Multiply that by 1,089 vines per acre and you come up with 4 tons per acre.

 This assumes all goes according to plan, and each bud does its job of producing 2 bunches, and each of those bunches is full of beautiful, plump, juicy grapes.
 Of course, this almost never happens, as weather during bloom in May and June affects the set and the ultimate harvest.
 Not only does it have a direct impact on that year's harvest, it also dictates the following year's crop, since the buds are actually deciding how many bunches and shoots they'll put out the following year at this time as well.